 6 teaspoons bleu cheese dressing (ranch can be used, if preferred)

 Preheat oven to 375 degrees.

 Bake in oven for 5 minutes.
+Remove from oven.
 Set aside.

-Heat the olive oil in a medium-to-large skillet over medium-high heat.
-Saute the chicken (seasoned with a little salt and pepper) in the oil until cooked through.
+Heat olive oil in a medium-to-large skillet over medium heat.
+Cook the chicken (seasoned with a little salt and pepper) in the oil until just cooked through - stirring occasionally.
 Try to make sure that any juices are fully evaporated.
 Turn heat to low.

-Add in the butter and allow to fully melt.
+Add in butter and allow to fully melt.
 Turn off heat completely.
 Stir in the hot sauce to fully coat chicken.
+Set aside.

-Drop a small chunk of cream cheese into the bottom of each wonton wrapper cup.
+Drop a small chunk of cream cheese into the bottom of each wonton cup.

 Place a spoonful of the chicken into each cup ... being careful not to get much of the liquid into the cups (you don't want buttery hot sauce pouring out of the cups when you bite into them).
 A small, slotted spoon works great here.

-Sprinkle on a pinch of shredded cheese into each cup.
+Sprinkle a pinch of shredded cheese into each cup.